ChenKy23/SIPF/README.md

 # SIPF
-The respository for **Self-Iterative Process Feedback for Small Language Models' Reasoning**
+The respository for **Learning to Reason via Self-Iterative Process Feedback for Small Language Models**

 # Environment Setup